quon-titative-biology/examples/scAlign_kowalcyzk_et_al/scAlign_kowalcyzk_et_al.md

 ![Cell_batch](https://github.com/quon-titative-biology/examples/blob/master/scAlign_kowalcyzk_et_al/figures/combined_plot_alignment_stim.png)

 ## Paired differential expression of young and old cells.
-Since we have run the decoder for "ALIGNED-GENE" alignment we can also investigate the cell projections.
-The projections are saved as "YOUNG2OLD" and
+Since we have run the decoder for "ALIGNED-GENE" alignment we can also investigate the paired differential of cells with respect to the young and old conditions.
+The projections are saved as "YOUNG2OLD" and "OLD2YOUNG" in `scAlignHSC` reducededDims.
-"OLD2YOUNG" in this example based on the provided names to `scAlignCreateObject`.
 "YOUNG2OLD" indicates the projection of young cells into the expression space of old cells.
 As a reminder the combined matrices are always in the order `of sce.objects`.

 ```R
 library(ComplexHeatmap)